a tribute to Felipe Solís (1944-2009)

 The archaeological remains of Teotihuacan testify to its phenomenal development, from its creation in around the first century BC.
 Its territorial and demographic expansion as well as its political, cultural and artistic vitality were constant until the seventh century AD.
 During these eight centuries of expansion, the city experienced numerous changes on a political, economic and religious level.
 These transformations were conveyed through different artistic styles.

-A large model (around 10 x 5 metres) has been especially designed for the exhibition.
+A large model (around 10 x 5 metres) has been specially designed for the exhibition.

-The first collection of objects forms part of this introductory section of the exhibition: monumental sculptures forming part of the buildings, architectonic elements, sculptured reliefs and friezes, murals, work tools, etc.
+The first collection of objects forms part of this introductory section of the exhibition: monumental sculptures that form part of the buildings, architectonic elements, sculptured reliefs and friezes, murals, work tools, etc.

 The recent excavations in the Temple of the Feathered Serpent (Quetzalcóatl) and discoveries in the Pyramid of the Moon have enabled the scientific community to expand its knowledge of the city’s social organisation: the Teotihuacan empire was based on militarism, the offering of prisoners, or the sacrifice of victims, in particular during ceremonies commemorating the extension of ritual buildings.
 This section also highlights the warrior culture of Teotihuacan.